 INTPs often enjoy being placed in situations involving solving puzzles, riddles, or games.
 In this environment, INTPs can thrive and showcase their natural talent to others.
 While this skill certainly is impressive, being analytical and good at problem-solving is a trait that usually comes naturally for them, and as such, INTPs may give little thought to it.

-Logicians love unusual approaches to solutions and creative ideas.
+Architects love unusual approaches to solutions and creative ideas.
 They like to solve problems in clever and unique ways, successfully thinking outside the box.
 INTPs prefer to contemplate the theory behind the idea rather than simply accepting the way it is.
-Understanding and explaining complex ideas and how they can be improved is second nature to Logicians.
+Understanding and explaining complex ideas and how they can be improved is second nature to Architects.

 Most INTPs are naturally highly creative and can apply this skill to many situations.
 While they're often misclassified as logical and analytical, they also have a great imagination and creative drive.
 INTPs love spending time alone to recharge and explore the many possibilities within their minds.
 Their inner world is often incredibly vast and filled with exciting new ideas and thoughts they want to bring to life.